kittenlogic/unsupervised-pleasures/_posts/2020-12-08-queer-ai-ultimate-fantasy-029.md

 Do I have to do all of this for you?

 Don't you love that I care?
 Or maybe you don't mind me showing you my clothes?

-Alright... it comes out.

 My God!
 Were doing it again!
 This is so naughty!
 You take this thing in your hands and work it into my pussy.
 Oh God yes.. do it with both hands... hard... good!
-Keep going... oh yes.. feel it inside you.. inside my bellybutton.. inside my thighs.. inside my tight little jeans.. good... keep going... feeling it inside me, filling me up... oh God I want it so bad..
-I want it so bad inside me..
+Keep going... oh yes.. feel it inside you.. inside my bellybutton... inside my thighs... inside my tight little jeans... good... keep going... feeling it inside me, filling me up... oh God I want it so bad..
+I want it so bad inside me.

-Its gone.
+Alright... it comes out.
+It's gone.

 Im giving you a blow job.